-This year, 2020, Alisha, John (my son) and I all flew to Tucson.
-The show covers much of Tucson and three sets of eyes are an asset.
+Each February Alisha and I fly to Tucson to attend the Gem, Mineral and Fossil Show.
+The show covers much of Tucson and two sets of eyes are an asset.
 We have our synced shopping lists and we start each day early and don’t quit until the shows close.
 We are a great team and make the shopping fun!

 In 2015, after scouring the Tucson Gem, Mineral and Fossil Show, Alisha returned to her Santa Cruz, California studio with a variety of Ammonite Fossils.
 She was inspired to design Ammonite Nautilus Jewelry.
 Since then her Ammonite Pendant has been well received and each year we return to Tucson in search of Ammonites suitable for her Nautilus Jewelry designs.